-(This article was originally published in Nurse Leader.)
+(This article was originally published in the December 2013 issue of Nurse Leader.)

 One of the most important ways to engage leaders as they grow is to focus on emotional intelligence (EQ).
 Recent management literature is replete with evidence of its impact, and it is my belief that we can significantly increase our EQ capacity with feedback, awareness, and practice.